 The Solefield Change Team and Wellbeing Committee, made up of staff, pupils, parents and governors (and dogs!) have really put wellbeing at the heart of all that we do and improved this in every aspect of school life.

 Wellbeing lessons, hubs, assemblies, staff and pupil worry boxes and trained wellbeing dogs have been introduced and established at the school in the last 15 months.
 Charitable initiatives to support mental health, talk time, a school counsellor, presentations for parents, Lego therapy and play therapy as well as lots of pastoral time and work on expressing emotions and talking things through are all now part of school-life.
 Mental health and wellbeing training have given all members of staff the confidence and strategies to support pupils on a daily basis which has helped their own mental health.
-All our Year 7 and 8 boys have undergone Mental Health Warrior training.
+All our Year 7 and 8 pupils have undergone Mental Health Warrior training.

 We have evaluated the RSHE curriculum to include more topics that support wellbeing such as self-care and coping strategies and our Wellbeing Champions are proving to be a very effective form of pupil leadership.
 Introducing counselling services helped pupils maintain better emotional wellbeing and signposting support routes means pupils and staff know where to go for help.